OperAI

 Funders & Collaborators

-The pilot performance was part of the Digital Innovations for Vocal Music conference at Edinburgh Futures Institute and was graciously supported by the Centre for Data, Culture and Society (CDCS) at Edinburgh Futures Institute, the Institute for Advanced Studies in the Humanities (IASH) at the University of Edinburgh, the Centre for Aesthetics and Business Creativity (ABC) at Lund University, the Music & Letters Trust (Oxford Academic), and the Royal Musical Association.
+Since the initiation of the project in late 2024, the project has been supported by: Centre for Data, Culture and Society at Edinburgh Futures Institute; the Institute for Advanced Studies in the Humanities at the University of Edinburgh; the Centre for Aesthetics and Business Creativity (ABC) at Lund University; Institute of Advanced Studies at University College London (UCL); NOVARS Media and Innovation Lab at the University of Manchester; the Music & Letters Trust (Oxford Academic); the Royal Musical Association; the Hamrin Foundation; AI Lund Network; the Hope Scott Trust; and the Great Britain Sasakawa Foundation.